ailabstw/FLaVor/examples/hello-inference/docs/regression_example.md

-# Regression task in FLaVor Inference Service
+# Regression task with the FLaVor Inference Service

 This guide will walk you through integrating the FLaVor inference service for a 2D regression task using a dummy ResNet18 inference model.